Democracy 2020 Digest: Independents and undecideds hold key to New Hampshire primary glory

 Warren campaign takes shots at Sanders, Buttigieg and Biden

-Warren’s hoping to match her third-place finish in Iowa with an equal performance in New Hampshire, which borders her home state of Massachusetts.
+Elizabeth Warren is hoping to match her third-place finish in Iowa with an equal performance in New Hampshire, which borders her home state of Massachusetts.
 The progressive firebrand senator emphasized to reporters during a primary day stop to thank supporters and volunteers at the University of New Hampshire in Durham that she’s in the White House race for the long haul, touting that “we’re in 30 states now.”

-And in a lengthy Election Day memo outlining their path forward in the fractured Democratic primary, Warren’s campaign manager drew the sharpest contrasts to date with her leading rivals, arguing that Sanders has a political “ceiling,” that Biden is at risk of seeing his support collapse, and that Buttigieg will struggle as the race moves on to more diverse states.
+And in a lengthy Election Day memo outlining their path forward in the fractured Democratic primary, Warren’s campaign manager drew the sharpest contrasts to date with her leading rivals, arguing that Sanders has a political “ceiling,” that Biden is at risk of seeing his support collapse, and that Pete Buttigieg will struggle as the race moves on to more diverse states.